Disclaimer: This article was originally posted on July 24, 2019, and has been updated on July 25, 2022, with the latest information.

 - Display product’s retail prices and selling prices clearly and let users know how much they can save if they buy from you.
 Also, add how much the price for using an EMI payment option.

-- Image Alt Tags: For all images including featured images, include brief text description (try to use product name as much as possible) of that image placed inside the image alt attribute.
+- Image Alt Tags: For all images including featured images, include a brief text description (try to use product name as much as possible) of that image placed inside the image alt attribute.

-- Use Page Headings and Subheadings: Search engines assign higher weight age to terms placed inside heading tags (<h1> through <h3>).
+- Use Page Headings and Subheadings: Search engines assign higher weightage to terms placed inside heading tags (<h1> through <h3>).
 Use <h1> tag for Product title/heading and <h2> tag or lower for subheadings.
 You can include primary and relevant keywords while formulating headings and subheadings.
 Try to include your target keyword in 3-4 subheadings on a page.

 - Product Variations: Add variants to a product that comes in more than one option, such as size or color.
 Each combination of options for a product is a variant for that product.

-- Canonical Tag: Make sure the product page should not duplicate with the same product.
+- Canonical Tag: Make sure the product page should not duplicate the same product.
 If any same products are in different variants, then you’ll need to use the rel=canonical tag to tell the Search engine that it’s duplicate content.

 - Social: Allow users to share products on social networking sites.
 Place social sharing buttons on the product page.

 - Product reviews: Allow customers to write reviews & ratings on the products.
 It helps with the trust and quality of products.
-Product reviews are considered important in purchasing factor, also increase the trust factor for new buyers.
-Make sure to implement Review schema on the product page.
+Product reviews are considered important in purchasing factor, and also increase the trust factor for new buyers.
+Make sure to implement the Review schema on the product page.

 - Special offers: Display Offers/Discounts/Special Sales with attractive images on each product (If available).

-- Clearly highlight some other information like Shipping info, Warranty, Replacement info on the product page. (if available)
+- Clearly highlight some other information like Shipping info, Warranty, and Replacement info on the product page. (if available)

 - Display Payment options, EMI options (if available) on product pages.